 The Russian Revolution of 1917 has been the only successful workers’ revolution in an industrialized nation.
 Like earlier post-enlightenment revolutions, it was a movement for liberation from tyranny.
 The Russian tsars refused to compromise their power with instruments such as a constitution or a parliament.
 Between the 1860s and 1910s, they mismanaged the economy, lost wars, and directly killed thousands of protesters.
 One of the Russians most hardened in his opposition to the tsars was Vladimir Lenin.
 Lenin also happened to be a radical Marxist who believed that the solution was a military revolution on behalf of workers and peasants.

-Lenin’s successor, Josef Stalin, was more isolationistic and accelerated the pace of Soviet industrialization.
+Lenin’s successor, Josef Stalin, was more isolationistic and aggressively industrial.
 Stalin greatly strengthened his country and his party as a pretense for his own personal ambitions; having nearly absolute control of the Soviet economy made him one of the wealthiest men in the world.
 13 He has served as the model for subsequent socialist dictators, from Mao in China to Maduro in Venezuela.

 It is now clear that Marx and Lenin did not have historical perspective to see the correct endgame.
 The international workers’ movement never gained traction.
 No socialist nations ever reached the mythical communist stage.
 The USSR and Red China called themselves “communist” euphemistically, but their strong central governments made them permanently socialist.